TheStarAlight/eTraj.jl/docs/src/manual1_targets.md

 The molecule's orientation is described by a set of Euler angles (``z-y'-z''`` convention), which defines a rotational transformation from the molecular frame (MF) to the lab frame (LF).
 This property of `Molecule` is NOT included in the saved file and thus needs to be specified each time upon initialization of the `Molecule` object from external files.

+!!! note "Note"
+    Here the three Euler angles `(α,β,γ)` that describe the `Molecule`'s orientation are completely different from that of the Euler angles `(β',γ')` in the [WFAT](@ref WFAT) and [MO-ADK](@ref MOADK) theory.
+    These theories' "lab frame" is chosen for convenience of theoretical formulation, where the electric field is assumed to be static, pointing towards the ``+z`` direction, and has no relation with the lab frame mentioned above.

 The orientation of the molecule can be obtained and set via the [`MolRotation`](@ref) and [`SetMolRotation`](@ref) methods.

 ```@docs